-Two properties located near the northerly extent of Dutch Neck are both located in the Hunters Run neighborhood.
+Two properties near the northerly extent of Dutch Neck are located in the Hunter's Run development.
 These properties are identified in the following table.

-Table 6: Proposed R-30A Rezoning
+Table 6: Proposed R-20A Rezoning

-ID Block Lot Address Zone Use 25 21.23 1 1 Country Squire Lane R-2 Residential: Single Family 26 21.18 45 2 Country Squire Lane R-2 Residential: Single Family
+ID Block Lot Address Zone Use 26 21.23 1 1 Country Squire Lane R-2 Residential: Single-Family 27 21.18 45 2 Country Squire Lane R-2 Residential: Single-Family

-While the remainder of the Hunters Run neighborhood is located in the R-20A District and, to a lesser extent, the R-30A District, these two properties are nevertheless located in the R-2 District.
-Therefore, in order to encourage a more uniform and continuous zoning design in the area, it is recommended that both Block 21.23 Lot 1 and Block 21.18 Lot 45 be rezoned from the R-2 District to the R-30A District.
+While the remainder of the Hunter's Run development is primarily located in the R-20A District, these two properties are nevertheless located in the R-2 District.
+Therefore, in order to encourage a more uniform and continuous zoning design in the area, it is recommended that both Block 21.23 Lot 1 and Block 21.18 Lot 45 be rezoned from the R-2 District to the R-20A District.

-No additional recommendations are offered at this time for the use or bulk requirements of the R-30A District.
+No additional recommendations are offered at this time for the use or bulk requirements of the R-20A District.

-- □ Rezone Block 21.23 Lot 1 (ID #25) and Block 21.18 Lot 45 (ID #26) from the R-2 District to the R-30A District. - $\square$ No use recommendations are proposed. - □ No bulk recommendations are proposed.
+- □ Rezone the following properties from the R-2 District to the R-20A District: ID #26 and #27.

+- □ No use recommendations are proposed.

+- □ No bulk recommendations are proposed.